 Do light bulbs vary in quality, as well as cost?

 Originally, many people preferred CFLs over LEDs because they throw a broader beam of light, making them better in floor lamps.
-LED technology is improving, however, and LEDs are now emitting broader, warmer light, and coming down in price as well.
+But LED technology is constantly improving, and LEDs now emit broader, warmer light.

 Another advantage of LEDs is the “hassle factor.”
-LEDs last a lot longer than a regular bulb – which means you save the hassle of searching for the drawer you stashed the lightbulbs in.
-Manufacturers say an LED lasts for approximately 10 years – or 100,000 hours of continuous use.
+LEDs last a lot longer than a regular bulb, which means you save the hassle of searching for the drawer you stashed the lightbulbs in – not to mention money on new bulbs.
+Manufacturers say an LED lasts for approximately 10 years, or 100,000 hours of continuous use.

 Can I save money with LEDs?